 - record these policies and measures and any use or disclosure cases.

 If an emergency threatens the safety and privacy of PHI, be sure to develop a plan that you can use.
 Ensure that the appropriate staff can visit PHI in various emergencies.
 In some cases, consider restoring data from one location to another.

-4 - Come up with processes that give patients easy access to their records.
+4 - Develop processes that give patients easy access to their records.

 According to HIPAA, privacy rules require clinics and healthcare professionals to provide copies of medical records within 30 days of receiving a written request.
-Customers also have the right to promptly correct their medical records.
+Customers also have the right to correct their medical records promptly.

 5 - Make sure your devices, website, and network are secure